 “The essence of the VIEA-CAVI partnership is contained in the phrase ‘economy and ecology in balance’.
 VIEA promotes regional initiatives that strengthen economic capacity; and CAVI represents the ecological perspective through its championing of green infrastructure and water sustainability,” states George Hanson.

-A decade ago, Erik Karlsen crafted a series of ‘think-pieces’ that shone the spotlight on what it means to convene for action and move from awareness to practice.
-He has the ability to assess the situation as it is and develop a roadmap for going forward based upon realistic assumptions.
-The work he did in the area of leading and managing change is standing the test of time.
+Erik Karlsen has had a distinguished 40-year career of public service in British Columbia.
+In the early 2000s, Erik Karlsen crafted a series of ‘think-pieces’ that shone the spotlight on what it means to convene for action and move from awareness to practice.
+He had the ability to assess the situation as it is and develop a roadmap for going forward based upon realistic assumptions.
+The Partnership continues to use the language that he crafted – in particular, the CREATE A LEGACY frame of reference still resonates.
+Erik encouraged everyone to think in terms of influencing choices by individuals and organizations.